 In this experiment, we manipulate participants' background knowledge, measuring these beliefs in order to check whether the manipulation was successful.
-Experiment 3b (\emph{causal endorsement}) will then use a very similar experimental procedure in exploring causal generalization language.
+Experiment 3B (\emph{causal endorsement}) will then use a very similar experimental procedure in exploring the language of causal generalizations.